-In the last decades, mixture models have been deeply investigated under the Bayesian approach.
-Arguably, one of the most important example is the Dirichlet process mixture model \citep{lo1984class}, that considers an infinite number of components with mixture weights obtained by a stick-breaking representation \citep{sethuraman1994constructive}.
-One of the main reason that have made Dirichlet process mixture very popular is the existence of relatively simple and flexible algorithms for posterior computation.
+In the last decades, mixture models have been intensely investigated under the Bayesian approach.
+Arguably, one of the most important examples is the Dirichlet process mixture model \citep{lo1984class}, which considers an infinite number of components with mixture weights obtained by a stick-breaking representation \citep{sethuraman1994constructive}.
+One of the main reasons that have made the Dirichlet process mixture very popular is the existence of relatively simple and flexible algorithms for posterior computation.
 Such algorithms are based on the availability of many theoretical properties of this class of models, including the random discrete measure formulation, the exchangeable partition distribution \citep{pitman1995} and the Blackwell–MacQueen urn process \citep[i.e., the Chinese restaurant process;][]{pitman1996}.
-Recently, \citet{Argiento2022IsIT} introduced a class of finite-dimensional mixture models (i.e., with finite and possible random $M$) enjoying the aforementioned theoretical properties and encompassing the finite-dimensional Dirichlet process mixture model as a special case.
-Specifically, the latter assumes a random number of mixing components and a symmetric Dirichlet prior on the weights; the model is also referred to as a mixture of finite mixtures \citep{miller2018,frutta2021}.
+Recently, \citet{Argiento2022IsIT} introduced a class of finite-dimensional mixture models (i.e., with a finite and possible random $M$) enjoying the aforementioned theoretical properties and encompassing the finite-dimensional Dirichlet process mixture model as a special case.
+Specifically, the latter assumes a random number of mixing components and a symmetric Dirichlet prior to the weights; the model is also referred to as a mixture of finite mixtures \citep{miller2018,frutta2021}.
 On a computational side, posterior inference for finite mixture models with random $M$ needs a transdimensional algorithm that accommodates jumps between parameter spaces of different dimensions (according to the number of mixing components).
-The Reversible Jump Markov chain Monte Carlo \citep{green1995,richardson1997} method has been the first relevant solution to deal with transdimensionality.
-The algorithm is quite popular but it requires the design of good reversible jump moves posing many challenges in applications, particularly in high-dimensional parameter spaces.
+The Reversible Jump Markov chain Monte Carlo method \citep{green1995} has been the first relevant solution to deal with transdimensionality.
+The algorithm is quite popular, but it requires the design of good reversible jump moves, which poses challenges in applications, particularly in high-dimensional parameter spaces.